The ASYMMETRY® Ratio is a ratio between profit and loss, upside vs. downside, or drawdown vs. total return.

 The ASYMMETRY® Ratio clearly separates the upside vs. the downside in a visual way that allows us to distinguish the difference in the asymmetric return profiles.
 We use this graph solely for educational purposes, so we don’t label the ratios.

 At Shell Capital Management, we design, develop, and operate quantitative trading systems for global tactical rotation or trend following.
 We use the ratio between risk (maximum drawdown) and reward (total return or Compound Annual Growth Rate) to sort through thousands of trading system simulations to determine those that have the Asymmetry® risk and reward profile that meets our objectives.

 MAR Ratio = CAGR / Max Total Equity Drawdown

-You may noticed the only difference is the MAR Ratio uses the CAGR.
+You may notice the only difference is the MAR Ratio uses the CAGR.
 For our purposes, we prefer to avoid the use of “averages” and instead focus on the total return over a period.

 Other pain-to-gain ratios are the Monthly Sortino Ratio or the Calmar Ratio.
 An issue with the Sortino is the use of standard deviation.
 As I have discussed before, the use of standard deviation for measuring risk is a serious problem for those who use it, so I don’t give it another thought.
 The Calmar Ratio appears similar to the MAR Ratio except the Calmar Ratio uses a different data point in the denominator.
 The MAR Ratio uses the maximum drawdown over the simulation period using marked-to-market daily data points.
 The Calmar Ratio is a worst historical drawdown, too, but it only uses the month-end total equity data point.
 Therefore, it seems the Calmar Ratio would understate the full magnitude of the drawdown.
 For example, the investment program may have been down -20% during the month, but only close down -5%, which would understate the full decline by -15%.
 That -15% may have been just enough to cause panic selling.